Shintaido: Meditation in Motion

 Shintaido was developed in Japan in the 1960’s by some of the top martial artists at that time.
 They sought to create a new form of movement that would embody the modern desire for peace, cooperation, and mutual understanding among people of all cultures, rather than to cultivate a competitive fighting art.

 This movement was strongly influenced by contemporary and ancient arts such as classical music, free jazz, tea ceremony, Noh theatre, and abstract painting.
-It synthesizes individual expression with meditative practice, energy awareness, and health exercise.
+It synthesizes individual expression with meditative practice and essential oils.

 Shintaido is a noncombative form of martial arts designed to improve physical and mental health.